Ohtu-project/Ohtu-neural-networks/docs/tutorials.md

 If you are not familiar with Ukko2, please read the [user guide](https://wiki.helsinki.fi/display/it4sci/Ukko2+User+Guide)

 To access it, use `ssh ukko2.cs.helsinki.fi`
 You have to be in the university network (use some school computer).
-If you want to use it from your laptop, additional steps are required for all the funcionalities, please contact Vitória.
+If you want to use it from your laptop, additional steps are required due to the double authentication.

 ### (Optional) Tmux
 Before anything, I highly recommend initiating a tmux session: it keeps your processes running regardless of connection issues, and it enables you to keep many windows open in tmux.
 You can start it with: